jpegleg/giant-spellbook/README.md

 The timeout for read and write for the 'tls_debug' is set to 20 seconds.
 The client is RusTLS, and so old and weak protocols are not supported in the 'tls_debug' client.

+RusTLS is very correct, but that also makes it less useful for further probing of misconfigured or legacy endpoints.
+Another function and library is likely to get added to expand debugging.

-If the last argument to 'tls_debug' is 'false' regular TLS will be used.
-If that argument is 'true', then an additional argument of a path to a PEM bundle for client auth and mTLS is used.
+If the last argument to 'tls_debug' is 'no_auth' regular TLS will be used.
+If that argument is 'auth', then an additional argument of a path to a PEM bundle for client auth and mTLS is used.
+The mTLS with RusTLS is perhaps overly picky, again, so there will likely be another function and library added to expand mTLS testing as well.

 Disassemble a file (x86_64):